daleinen7/bearcabulary/README.md

 ## Netlify CMS

 We made Bearcabulary easy to add stories and puzzles to by utilizing NetlifyCMS.

-Once your site is deployed if you go to the url and add `/admin` and you'll be taken to your very own admin section.
+1. Once your site is deployed if you go to the url and add `/admin` and you'll be taken to your very own admin section.

 From here you can add a new story (or series of puzzle screens).

 ![Add a new story to match your lesson plan!](/ReadMeImages/new-story.png)

-Each section added will be a new puzzle for the student to figure out.
-If you only want a story and not a puzzle, simply don't fill out the "word" input and the image will be full size!
+2. Each section added will be a new puzzle for the student to figure out.
+If you only want a story page Wand not a puzzle, simply leave "word" input empty and the image will be full size!

 Once you publish your changes, Netlify will automatically re-build your site, and the content you created will be saved on your github account.
 This allows you to easily keep track of where your art and stories are kept.